Cervical Dystonia / Torticollis Treatment

 Cervical dystonia occurs when the muscles controlling head and neck movements contract involuntarily.
 The condition may cause the head to tilt, rotate, or pull forward or backward.
 Symptoms can appear gradually or develop suddenly and can vary in severity.

 The exact cause is not always clear, but cervical dystonia may result from abnormal signalling in the brain’s basal ganglia, which controls muscle movement.
-Identifying the underlying cause and pattern of symptoms is essential for effective management, making assessment by a neurologist in Northern Sydney critical.
+Identifying the underlying cause and pattern of symptoms is essential for effective management, making assessment by a neurologist in an important part of your treatment plan.

 Symptoms to Watch For